 6. Spending a load of money

-Did you know the average cost of a wedding in the UK is now over £27,000?
+Did you know the average cost of a wedding is over $30k?
 It might be worth it for some, but if you’d rather spend that on a deposit for a house, a holiday of a lifetime, a new car, or even just keep it in your savings, that’s absolutely fine.